Skip to main content

-Cheyne-Stokes and Abnormal Patterns of Respiration
+Cheyne-Stokes and abnormal patterns of respiration

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find one of our health articles more useful.

 Cheyne-Stokes respiration is also known as periodic respiration, with cycles of respiration that are increasingly deeper then shallower with possible periods of apnoea.
-Although 50% of patients with moderate-to-severe congestive heart failure are affected by significant Cheyne-Stokes respiration, its exact pathophysiology remains unclear.[2]
+Although 50% of patients with moderate-to-severe congestive heart failure are affected by significant Cheyne-Stokes respiration, its exact pathophysiology remains unclear.2

 The key mechanisms triggering Cheyne-Stokes respiration are hyperventilation and low arterial CO2 (PaCO2) that when below the apneic threshold triggers a central apnoea.